BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 Our goal is for less researcher time to be spent writing code and more time spent doing physics.
 Currently there exist multiple scattered black hole perturbation theory codes developed by a wide array of individuals or groups over a number of decades.
 This project aims to bring together some of the core elements of these codes into a Toolkit that can be used by all.

 Toolkit modules will typically be developed and thoroughly tested in Mathematica, before other languages are supported (usually C/C++ and python).
 We welcome suggestions, bug reports, and code from all members of the community.

+### Contributing code?

+Developing code to compute perturbations to black holes takes a lot of time and effort.
+The goal of the Toolkit is not to have each and every researcher's cutting edge code on public display, rather to build a core of software that is common to many of the codes that currently exist.
+This will assist the community in studying black hole perturbation theory for gravitational wave science.